The phone call comes in, “Do you have enough room?”

 “Marital Status: married or single

-“Finances: stable income with ability to meet needs of children *may vary depending on type of adoption.
+“Finances: stable income with the ability to meet needs of children *may vary depending on the type of adoption.
 Foster adoption costs are usually covered by the agency.

 “Housing: own or rent a home, condo, mobile home, or apartment as long as it meets licensing standards

 “Work: full-time, part-time, retired, or no employment required as long as the parents can provide for the family

 “Personality: stable, nurturing, protective, basic understanding of how adoption affects children, and a strong desire to protect children

 “Experience: no preference

 “Other Requirements in State: Must have an approved home study and complete a criminal record background check.
 Must be a U.S. Citizen or able to prove lawful immigration status.
 Both the parents and the children must be in good health recognized by a physician.